Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Solution Strategy

 Reduced Order Modeling is a class of techniques used quite frequently in a lot of different fields of application.
-Its main idea lies in the observation that many problems containing a lot of information can usually be described with very good accuracy by so called lower order approximations, because the grade of correlation is high.
-In particular regarding the recent trend of gathering more and more data, often the problem of evaluating this data in reasonable time respectively to store the information in a compressed way arises.
-The roots go back to the the 19\textsuperscript{th} century, whereby depending on the field of application different names for the same/similar technique are established for decomposing large amounts of discrete data with a large amount of coherence, including Proper Orthogonal Decomposition (POD), Singular Value Decomposition (SVD), Principal Component Analysis (PCA), Karhunen-Loeve Transforma (KLT), Hotelling Transform among others.
-A broad overview can be found in \cite{Bebendorf2014}.
+Its main idea lies in the observation that many problems containing a lot of information can usually be described with very good accuracy by so called lower order approximations, because the degree of correlation is high.
+In particular, considering the recent trend of gathering more and more data, the problem often arises of having to evaluate this data in reasonable time or to store the information in a compressed way.
+The roots go back to the 19\textsuperscript{th} century, whereby depending on the field of application different names for the same/similar technique are established for decomposing large amounts of data with a high amount of coherence, including Proper Orthogonal Decomposition (POD), Singular Value Decomposition (SVD), Principal Component Analysis (PCA), Karhunen-Loeve Transforma (KLT), Hotelling Transform among others.
+A broad overview can be found in \citep{Bebendorf2014}.